On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Introduction

-In this paper, we are interested in a hybrid of these two approaches: identifying specific elliptic curves up to a conductor bound that admit \emph{infinitely many} quadratic twists satisfying the full BSD conjecture.
+In this paper, we combine the algorithmic rigor of the second approach with the infinite scope of the first by identifying specific elliptic curves up to a conductor bound that admit \emph{infinitely many} quadratic twists satisfying the full BSD conjecture.
 Until recently, such families were known primarily for curves with Complex Multiplication (CM), thanks to the work of Coates--Wiles \cite{coates1977conjecture} and Rubin \cite{rubin1992p}.

-For non-CM curves, the landscape has expanded significantly with the recent work of Burungale--Skinner--Tian--Wan \cite{burungale2024zeta}.
-By establishing the \(p\)-part of the BSD conjecture at supersingular primes, together with earlier results in \cite{skinner2014iwasawa, skinner2016multiplicative, cai20202, zhai2016non}, they proved the existence of infinite families of quadratic twists of non-CM elliptic curves satisfying the full BSD conjecture.
+For non-CM curves, the landscape has expanded significantly with the recent work of Burungale--\allowbreak Skinner--\allowbreak Tian--\allowbreak Wan \cite{burungale2024zeta}.
+By establishing the \(p\)-part of the BSD conjecture at supersingular primes, together with earlier results in \cite{skinner2014iwasawa, skinner2016multiplicative, cai20202, zhai2016non} they proved the existence of infinite families of quadratic twists of non-CM elliptic curves satisfying the full BSD conjecture.
 In their work, they provided a list of such curves with conductor up to \(150\).
 While this list is given explicitly, details of the underlying algorithmic procedure for identifying these curves, as well as an implementation for verifying the requisite local conditions, are not made explicit.

 Our first contribution is to translate the theoretical conditions of Burungale--Skinner--Tian--Wan into explicit, executable algorithms.
-We implement these checks and run them on the entire database of elliptic curves in the $L$-functions and Modular Forms Database (LMFDB) \cite{lmfdb}.
+We implement these checks and run them on the entire database of elliptic curves over $\Q$ in the $L$-functions and Modular Forms Database (LMFDB) \cite{lmfdb}.
 This allows us to extend the list of known examples, identifying all elliptic curves of conductor $N < 500{,}000$ that unconditionally admit infinite families of BSD-satisfying twists.

 \begin{theorem} Let $\mathcal{C}$ be the set of elliptic curves listed in \cite{banwait2024quadtwist}.
 For every $E \in \mathcal{C}$, there exists an explicit infinite family of quadratic twists $\{E_d\}$ such that each $E_d$ satisfies the full Birch and Swinnerton-Dyer conjecture. \end{theorem}